 Eagle Nesting Habits and Raising Young

-The two eagle species prefer different kinds of nest sites, however.
+The two types of eagle species prefer different kinds of nest sites, however.
 Bald eagles usually place their nests in large trees.
 Although they’ll sometimes build the nest on a cliff or even on the ground on an island.
 Golden eagles usually choose a site on a cliff, but will build in large trees on flat land, too.

 The females in both species lay one to three eggs, with two being the typical number.
 Each parent takes part in incubating the eggs, but the female does more of it.
 The male often brings her food at the nest.
 The female stays with the young after they hatch while the male hunts to bring back food for the family.
 Both parents will go off to find food for the growing eaglets as they get older.

 Raising a family is a lengthy process for these big birds.
 Golden eagles incubate eggs for about six weeks until they hatch; then it’s about another 10 weeks until the young learn to fly.
 Bald eagles’ incubation period is about five weeks, but it may be another 11 to 13 weeks before the young eagles take to the air.

 Learn how to identify bird eggs by color and size.